rareyesdev/react-template/README.md

 ### Source Maps
 `devtool: 'inline-source-map'` in `webpack.config.js` is responsible for enabling source maps.
 This way we get nice error messages pointing to the real file and not the bundled file

+### Eslint
+- Some rules are manually disabled in configuration files because they might cause issue with their respective parsers (example `eslint-disable comma-dangle` in webpack configuration file)

 ## Contribution Guidelines

 ### README.md